apayne185/smart-contracts-DApp-dev/implementation/exercise-2/README.md

 ## How i tested

-- **web3**: full Hardhat/Mocha suite in `tests/` — all required cases and few
+- **web3**: full Hardhat/Mocha suite in `tests/` - all required cases and few
   edge cases (stale listing after transfer, admin pause/resume).
 - **web2**: manual tests from the Tkinter UI across 4 users:
-  - create events as `admin`; verify non-admins see buttons disabled.
+  - create events as `admin`; verify nonadmins see buttons disabled.
   - buy tickets until sold out verify 400 on next attempt
-  - transfer between users, verify recipient's "My Tickets" updates.
+  - transfer between users - see if recipient's "My Tickets" updates
-  - list/cancel/relist; verify "already listed" rejects the duplicate.
+  - list/cancel/relist - verify if "already listed" rejects duplicates
   - buy resale verify seller/buyer ownership flip.
-- Cross-check: the UI reports the same final state in both modes after the same sequence of actions,  end-to-end test that the backend abstraction is sound.
+- Cross check: the UI reports the same final state in both modes after the same sequence of actions,  end to end test to see if  backend abstraction is done